nishain-de-silva/JSONPaper/README.md

 ## Serializing Data

 Sometimes you may need to write the results on a `serializable` destination such as an in-device cache where you have to omit the usage of class instances and unwarp its actual value.
-You can use `unWrap()` for this, `array` and `object` will be converted to `array` and `dictionary` recursively until reaching primitive values of boolean, numbers, and null.
+You can use `decode()` for this, `array` and `object` will be converted to `array` and `dictionary` recursively until reaching primitive values of boolean, numbers, and null.

 _Remember `null` is represented by `JSONStore.Constants.NULL`.
 This is to avoid optional wrapping._

-> Be aware that the `parse` function process JSON content recursively processes on each nested individual `array` and `object` and therefore can cost performance on heavily nested JSON content.

 ## Capturing references

-`take()` is used to capture the `JSONEntity`reference of the given path.
+`take()` is used to capture the `JSONEntity` reference of the given path.
 You can query values in 2 ways:

 ```swift
 let value = reference.string(attributePath)!